• HOME

 the bowl vent must be PLUGGED AND relocated

-to the INSIDE of the carburetor near the choke plate area SO
+of the carburetor near the choke plate area SO

 THAT THE ENGINE CAN ONLY GET ITS AIR FROM ONE SOURCE.